craigscottuk/renoma/README.md

 TO DO!

-1. delete the database in sanity to ensure we just have one home page
+- meta stuff in the layout
-2. we need to get portable text installed and the document translations installed
+- we need to get portable text installed and the document translations installed
-3. test
+- test
+- do something with this: "const OPTIONS = { next: { revalidate: 30 } };"